-The Canadian Lesbian and Gay Archives (CLGA) was established in 1973 and is the largest independent professionally managed LGBTQ+ archive in the world.
+The Canadian Lesbian and Gay Archives (CLGA) was established in 1973 and is the largest independent professionally managed LGBTQ2+ archive in the world.
 Registered as a non-profit charitable organization, the CLGA’s mandate is to acquire, preserve, organize, and give public access to information and materials in any medium, by and about lesbian, gay, bisexual, trans and queer individuals, primarily produced in or concerning Canada.

 About CANADIAN LESBIAN AND GAY ARCHIVES